dmbarbour/glas/docs/GlasCLI.md

 ### Applications Objects

 I've been contemplating a more object-based application model.
-Instead of a global step function that conflates handling of GUI, data feeds, etc. the app could provide fine-grained methods that still follow the transaction machine model but are more specialized (i.e. per-method effect, parameter, and return types).
+Instead of a global step function that conflates handling of GUI, data feeds, etc. the app could provide fine-grained methods that still follow the transaction loop application model but are more specialized (i.e. per-method effect, parameter, and return types).

 With some careful design, we could (for example) ensure that rendering an app doesn't affect application state, or that data subscriptions are very robust to network issues.